-The following bullet points provide you with information about some of the dental technologies in our office.
-We believe these technologies allow us to provide you with the best dental care and the best system of communication for our staff.
+The following bullet points provide you with information about some of the dental technologies and equipment in our office.
+In short, we believe these technologies allow us to provide you with the best dental care.
+They also provide the best system of communication for our staff.

-- Digital radiography 3D replaces old “panoramic” X-Rays, taken to identify cysts, tumors and unerupted teeth such as wisdom teeth.
+These images replace old “panoramic” X-Rays, taken to identify cysts, tumors and unerupted teeth such as wisdom teeth.
 In addition to providing a more detailed view of those things, 3D X-Rays reveal infections and other issues not visible in 2D.
 Therefore, there is better diagnosis capability.
 In addition, these X-Rays can help to surgically guide and plan implant placement.

-- Nomad – This is a portable low-dose radiation exposure device.
+This is a portable low-dose radiation exposure device.

-- 3D virtual software provides implant surgery evaluation, as well as planning and surgical guide fabrication.
+3D virtual software provides implant surgery evaluation, as well as planning and surgical guide fabrication.

 These tools aid in minor surgeries to bypass bleeding or sutures.
 In addition, they can help with gum re-contouring (making the gums more attractive).

 This cavity-detecting laser helps validate suspected cavities or find clinically undetectable ones.

-In addition to our 3D imaging technology, we also provide dental X-Ray technology to our patients.
-Dental X-Rays are a helpful tool in diagnosing damage and disease that isn’t clear in a routine dental exam.
+In addition to our 3D imaging technology, we also provide you with dental X-Ray technology.
+Dental X-Rays are helpful in diagnosing damage and disease that isn’t clear in a routine dental exam.
 X-Rays provide us with detailed views of your tooth that can reveal cavities and the overall health of the tooth and bone.
-Our dentists recommend routine X-Rays be taken annually.
-This allows us to detect problems early on before they become more serious.
+Our dentists recommend taking routine X-Rays annually.
+Routine X-Rays allow us to detect problems early before they become more serious.

 What X-Rays Detect

-- Panoramic X-Rays show the roots of the teeth, the mouth and jaw, as well as nose and sinuses.
+Panoramic X-Rays show the roots of the teeth, the mouth and jaw, as well as nose and sinuses.
 These X-Rays can display bone fractures and abnormalities as well as impacted teeth, tumors and infections.

-- Cone Beam Computer Tomography X-Rays show all of the hard tissues in the mouth 3-dimensionally.
+CBCT X-Rays show all of the hard tissues in the mouth 3-dimensionally.
 These X-Rays help us evaluate sinuses, cysts, tumors and airways, as well as all the anatomic parts in 3D format.